Deonte Harris Player Prop Bets for NFL Week 9 | New Orleans vs. Atlanta 11/7/2021

 Recent Performances

-- In last week's game against the Buccaneers, Harris was targeted seven times and racked up three catches for 35 yards.
+- Against the Buccaneers last week, Harris was targeted seven times and picked up 35 yards on three receptions.

-- Harris has grabbed four passes (on eight targets) for 107 yards (35.7 per game) and one touchdown over his last three outings.
+- Harris' four grabs over his last three games have yielded 107 yards (35.7 ypg) and one touchdown.
+He's been targeted eight times.

 Harris' New Orleans Teammates